Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Visit the Palm Beach County website for more information.

-Yes, however subsequent orders have been modified or repealed due to the State’s Phase 1 opening orders.
-The Palm Beach County Declaration of Continuing State of Emergency was most recently renewed on September 18, 2020:
+Yes, however subsequent orders have been modified or repealed due to the State’s opening orders.
+You can find Palm Beach County’s Emergency Orders, State of Emergency renewals and updates at https://discover.pbcgov.org/coronavirus/Pages/Updates.aspx.

 Yes.
 All city beaches and beach parks are open.